audioxide/data/data/posts/20210215-articles-cosmo-sheldrake-transports-listeners-with-birdsong-of-wake-up-calls.md

   <figcaption>Album artwork by <a href="https://www.florawallace.com/illustrations">Flora Wallace</a></figcaption>
 </figure>

 Although [Cosmo Sheldrake](https://www.cosmosheldrake.com/)’s album [_Wake Up Calls_](https://cosmosheldrake.bandcamp.com/album/wake-up-calls-2) could be considered a curious audio diversion to some, according to my last.fm profile - yes, I still scrobble alongside its three other users - it was some of my most listened to music in 2020, despite only coming out in September.
+Weeks into 2021 I’m still listening to it plenty.

 Created over nine years using recordings from birds (mostly) on the red and amber endangered lists in Britain, Sheldrake layers and manipulates birdsong to produce music as calming as it is beautiful.
 While “Dawn Chorus” might give you a C418-with-birds vibe, with its fizzy synth drone and counter-rhythm melody, much of the album feels a step further removed.
 Many tracks, like “Cuckoo” and “Dunnock”, have a tentative, mysterious air to them, as their slow, pitch-shifted warbles create a bassline akin to a woodwind ensemble with an eerie difference.